 HRT’s original Foster Care Program has grown from a group of 10 therapeutic foster parents in Maricopa to over 200 foster homes located throughout Arizona.
-HRT’s foster care program encompasses Maricopa, Coconino, Mohave, Apache, Navajo, Yavapai, La Paz, and Yuma Counties.
+HRT’s foster care program encompasses Maricopa, Pinal, Coconino, Mohave, Apache, Navajo, Yavapai, and La Paz Counties.
 HRT provides a full continuum of foster care including regular foster homes, adoption, medically complex, therapeutic foster care, tribal foster care, and child and adult developmental homes.

 HRT’s Parenting Skills Program, founded in 1982 by Arizona State University Professor Clay Dix, provides services to families with children who reside with their biological parents as well as families with children in out-of-home placement.
 What started as an in-home prevention program has grown to include parent aide services, family preservation, family reunification, counseling, and family court services.
 A qualified staff of parent aides, counselors and psychologists provide first-rate services to families through our Tempe office.

 As our programs have grown, so has our staff.
 HRT started by three dedicated individuals and has expanded to a group of over 100 dedicated employees committed to the well-being of families and children in Arizona.
 These original three individuals continue to work for HRT providing a firm foundation of knowledge and experience.

 HRT collaborates with Arizona State University, Grand Canyon University, and other colleges in providing field placements for both graduate and undergraduate students in social work, counseling, and child welfare administration.
 HRT is a member of the National Family Foster-based Treatment Association (FFTA).
 The Administrative staff are active in a variety of local organizations including KIDS Consortium, Faith in Kids, Arizona Council of Human Service Providers, Arizona Association of Providers for People with Disabilities (AAPPD), and Maricopa Family Support Alliance.